ClemPalf/AWS-Sentiment-Analysis/Dog-breed classification/README.md

 # Image Classification using AWS SageMaker

-Use AWS Sagemaker to train a pretrained model that can perform image classification by using the Sagemaker profiling, debugger, hyperparameter tuning and other good ML engineering practices.
-This can be done on either the provided dog breed classication data set or one of your choice.

-## Project Set Up and Installation
-Enter AWS through the gateway in the course and open SageMaker Studio.
-Download the starter files.
-Download/Make the dataset available.

 ## Dataset
-The provided dataset is the dogbreed classification dataset, which contains images from 133 dog breeds divided into training, testing, and validation.
+In this project, we will work with the dogbreed classification dataset, which contains images from 133 dog breeds divided into training, testing, and validation.

-### Access
-Upload the data to an S3 bucket through the AWS Gateway so that SageMaker has access to the data.

 ## Hyperparameter Tuning
 For this project, I decided to use the pretrained Alexnet model.
 I added to the final classification layer 4 FC layers with respectively 750, 500, 250 and 133 neurons.